 available:

-Browse into the source code catalog (log4cpp) and run the following for Release build:
+Browse into the source code catalog (log4cpp) and run the following for Release

 cmake -S . -B build_release -DCMAKE_BUILD_TYPE=ReleaseThis will create